Amity School District

 Amity High School Renovation: This phase of the project will involve a renovation of the existing high school.
 The renovation will include the addition of new spaces such as a library, a competition gymnasium, locker rooms, a team room, art classrooms, science classrooms.
 This will significantly enhance the learning environment and provide students with the latest in technological and instructional resources.

-The elementary school will receive new security updates, including door access controls and a secured vestibule at the front entry.
+The Elementary School will receive new security updates, including door access controls and a secured vestibule at the front entry.
 This will ensure a safe and secure environment for students, teachers, and staff.
+Additionally, a two-classroom modular will be installed at the Elementary School to allow for additional capacity.

 The Amity School District Capital Bond project is a crucial investment in the future of Amity’s students and the community.
 It will provide state-of-the-art facilities, modern amenities, and a safe and secure learning environment for generations to come.